semperos/clj-webdriver/README.md

 This is a Clojure library for driving a web browser using Selenium-WebDriver as the backend.
 For more comprehensive documentation on all of clj-webdriver's features, read the [Github wiki](https://github.com/semperos/clj-webdriver/wiki).
 You can generate documentation locally with `lein doc` (API docs) or `lein marg` (annotated source).

-**NOTE TO LEININGEN 2 USERS:** At least as of Leiningen 2 preview 6, the default behavior for retrieving dependencies that fail a checksum test is *not to download them.* This affect's at least one of Selenium-WebDriver's transitive dependencies, which means you can't download clj-webdriver's dependencies with default Leiningen 2 settings.
-In order to solve this issue, you need to set the `:checksum` option for either your entire `project.clj` or for a specific Maven `:repositories` entry that contains Selenium-WebDriver's dependencies (e.g., Maven central).
-See [Leiningen's](https://github.com/technomancy/leiningen) repository README and example `sample.project.clj` file for more information.

 <table>
   <thead>
     <tr>